Sign up to our Newsletter

 5. When Should I Not Retake the LSAT?

-You shouldn’t redo the LSAT if you’ve already gotten a score within a competitive range of your desired school’s LSAT requirements.
+You shouldn’t retake the LSAT if you’ve already gotten a score within a competitive range of your desired school’s LSAT requirements.
 Doing so can weaken your application if you receive a lower mark or show no improvement.

 6. Do I Have To Write the LSAT?